Piyushiitk24/EduLadder/TEACHER_GUIDE.md

 - **Always test your CSV format using the template first**
 - **Avoid special characters and commas within question text**
 - **Module IDs are case-sensitive and must match exactly**
+- **Each CSV upload can contain questions for multiple modules**
+- **Questions are immediately available after successful upload**
+- **The system validates your CSV format before processing**

+### 🔧 Troubleshooting Common Issues

+**CSV Format Errors:**
+- Ensure exactly 9 columns in correct order
+- Check that difficulty is "easy" or "hard" (lowercase)
+- Verify correct_option is A, B, C, or D (uppercase)
+- Remove extra commas from question text

+**Upload Issues:**
+- File must have .csv extension
+- Check internet connection for web interface
+- Ensure module_id matches one of the 8 valid modules
+- Try downloading and using the template again

+**Question Not Appearing:**
+- Verify the module was selected correctly during upload
+- Check that questions were added to the right difficulty level
+- Test by playing the game and selecting the specific module

 ### 📁 Example Files Location
 - Template: `template_questions.csv`